The Australian Government’s approach to drought policy and programs is guided by two key documents:

 The 1992 National Drought Policy describes the broad context of drought policy in Australia and sets out the Australian Government’s overarching approach to the provision of support and assistance.

 The objectives of the 1992 National Drought Policy are to:

 - encourage primary producers and other sections of rural Australia to adopt self-reliant approaches to managing for climate variability

 - facilitate the maintenance and protection of Australia’s agricultural and environmental resources base during periods of climatic stress

 - facilitate the early recovery of agricultural and rural industries, consistent with long-term sustainable levels.

 Intergovernmental Agreement on National Drought Program Reform

-The Australian, state and territory governments are working to implement programs under the IGA.
-The IGA aims to refocus government support to encourage farmers to prepare for droughts and to manage their business risks, instead of waiting until they are in crisis to offer assistance.
+The Australian, state and territory governments are working to deliver existing programs and develop any new programs under the IGA.
+The IGA aims to focus government support to encourage farmers to prepare for droughts and to manage their business risks, instead of waiting until they are in crisis to offer assistance.

-While focussing on encouraging preparedness and self-reliance, the IGA also includes guidance on the provision of in-drought assistance.
+While focusing on encouraging preparedness and self-reliance, the IGA also includes guidance on the provision of in-drought assistance.

 For information on assistance available now, please visit Assistance Measures.